StrTks/with-you-legal/README.md

 ## 12. Contact

 For privacy questions or requests (including access, correction, or deletion where applicable under local law), contact: **taqcuong1996@gmail.com**.

-*(Host this document at a public HTTPS URL and add that URL to Google Play and App Store Connect.)*